SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-The other arguments in `SEGMENTOR_CFG['act_cfg']` are set for instancing the corresponding activation layer.
+Additional arguments in `SEGMENTOR_CFG['act_cfg']` can be used to configure the selected activation layer.

-To learn more about how to set the specific arguments for each activation function, you can jump to [`ssseg/modules/models/backbones/bricks/activation` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/activation) to check the source codes of each activation function.
+For details on available arguments and implementations, refer to the [`ssseg/modules/models/backbones/bricks/activation`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/activation) directory in the source code.

 #### Add New Custom Activation

+To implement a new custom activation function, follow these steps,

+**Step1: Create a New Module File**

-If the users want to add a new custom activation layer, you should first create a new file in [`ssseg/modules/models/backbones/bricks/activation` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/activation), *e.g.*, [`ssseg/modules/models/backbones/bricks/activation/hardsigmoid.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/backbones/bricks/activation/hardsigmoid.py).
+Add a new Python file in the [`ssseg/modules/models/backbones/bricks/activation`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/activation) directory, *e.g.*, [`ssseg/modules/models/backbones/bricks/activation/hardsigmoid.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/backbones/bricks/activation/hardsigmoid.py).

-Then, you can define the activation layer in this file by yourselves, *e.g.*,
+**Step2: Define the Activation Class**

+Implement the activation function in the new file.
+Example,

 ```python
 import torch.nn as nn